Fox News ‘Not Wavering’ On Call That Joe Biden Won Arizona Despite Tightening Race

-Fox News is standing by its decision to call the Arizona race in favor of Joe Biden, even as the network comes under fire and newly counted ballots have shown the numbers between the two continue to tighten.
+Fox News said it is standing by the decision to call the Arizona race in favor of Joe Biden.
+The network came under fire on Wednesday and Thursday for calling the contest as newly counted ballots show the numbers continuing to tighten.

-The cable network was among the first to call Arizona for Biden, announcing hours after the close of polls that the former vice president would come out ahead in the key battleground state.
-The decision was met with controversy and even garnered some pushback from Trump and other top Republicans, but anchor Chris Wallace said on Thursday that the network was “not wavering” and still is declaring the Democratic candidate the winner there.
+The cable network was among the first to declare Arizona for Biden, announcing that the former vice president would come out ahead in the key battleground state just hours after the close of polls.
+The decision was met with controversy and even garnered some pushback from Trump and other top Republicans.

+A source told Vanity Fair that the president personally called owner Rupert Murdoch to yell at him about the decision and insisted that the network retract their call.
+The report noted that Fox refused to walk back its call, and has remained adamant about the decision.

+On Thursday, anchor Chris Wallace said that the network was “not wavering” and was confident in its decision to declare the Democratic candidate the winner.

 Chris Wallace: "I did check in with our decision desk earlier today & they're not wavering — they say that our call on Arizona is right, which puts him at 264.
 And if Biden wins any of the 3 states [NV, GA, or PA] … he goes over the top." pic.twitter.com/OyCvLytGxX